iRobotEducation/create3_docs/docs/setup/navqplus.md

 ## Log in for the first time

-Power on the NavQ+ by plugging in a USB-C® cable to the centermost (USB 2) USB-C® port.
-NavQ+ will boot, and you will be able to confirm it has fully booted by observing the LEDs on board.
+Power on the NavQPlus by plugging in a USB-C® cable to the centermost (USB 2) USB-C® port.
+NavQPlus will boot, and you will be able to confirm it has fully booted by observing the LEDs on board.
 The 3 LEDs by the USB1 port should be on, as well as two LEDs next to the CAN bus connectors.

-To log into NavQ+, you can use the included USB to UART adapter, Ethernet, or USB-C® gadget mode (recommended).
+To log into NavQPlus, you can use the included USB to UART adapter, Ethernet, or USB-C® gadget mode (recommended).
 The default username/password combo is as follows:

 **Username: user**